PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 19:02:49
+Last updated: 2024-04-07 19:03:23
-Random Quote: Weakness is not in us, it is what we have outside. - Professor
+Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
+So you force yourself not to want it. - Ted Mosby